 Aguada Fort is one of the prime tourist places to explore in Goa.
 It was built in ancient times to restrict ships from entering the Mandovi river.
 A lot of people come here to admire the magnificence of the fort and the natural beauty of its surroundings.
 Aguada Fort is hardly 15 km away from Panjim, the capital of Goa, and is also close to Margao railway station.
 It was made by Portuguese colonial rulers back in the days when Goa was not a part of India.
 The fort used to supply water to the ships which stopped by and that is also one of the reasons it has been named Aguada which means water.

-It is said that this fort was considered as one of the most prized and a crucial fort for the Portuguese.
+It is said that this fort was considered as one of the most prized and crucial forts for the Portuguese.
 It is also quite large in terms of its architectural advancements, so much so that it can envelop the entire peninsula which is at the southwestern tip.
 It has been built on the mouth of the river Mandovi.
-This location for the fort was strategically chosen for the defense purposes of Portuguese.
+This location for the fort was strategically chosen for the defence purposes of Portuguese.

 Aguada fort was constructed in 1612.
 The main purpose of constructing this fort was to guard the citizens against the Dutch and the Maratha rulers.
 It was also an important geographical point as the vessels coming from Europe trod on this sea route very often and used to stop by for their supplies.